What’s it like being a mortgage broker?

 Sarah has formed a powerful personal brand around her experience of qualifying as a mortgage broker while her daughter was just 18 months old.
 She has a podcast, optimised website content, and with such a powerful brand is bound to attract the type of client she seeks to help.

 Once seen and heard on The Voice, Sarah runs a values led mortgage advice company called The Mortgage Mum.
-Now there are dozens or Mortgage Mums around the UK and Sarah has been on This Morning and made other media appearances talking about her experience.
+Now there are dozens of Mortgage Mums around the UK and Sarah has been on This Morning and made other media appearances talking about her experience.

 https://themortgagemum.co.uk/our-team/